hydroframe/ospool_parflow/README.md

     condor_rm <job_id>

 After the job is complete the selected files are copied back to the access point so you can see the results.
 These files are also specified in the demo.submit file.

-In the demo this is output.tar.gz.
+The pressure files from the parflow run are returned back from the job into the file:

+    output.tar.gz

+Any errors are returned into the file "demo.error" and any stdout results of the job are in "demo.output".
+These files are all specified in the demo.submit.

 See [documentation](https://portal.osg-htc.org/documentation/htc_workloads/managing_data/file-transfer-via-htcondor/).

-The stdout of the executing job is also copied back into the file demo.output and any errors are copied back into the file demo.errors.
-This is specified in the demo.submit file we used to create the job.

 ## Run Parflow Using Your Own Project